omidrohanian/gaze-mwe-ranlp2017/data/Dataset_Information.md

 * 3: for tokens that match the pattern of Verb+Noun or Verb+Particle, and are tagged as the middle of MWEs
 * 4: for tokens that match the pattern of Verb+Noun or Verb+Particle, and are tagged as the end of MWEs

-The file Labels.txt includes each token id (WORD_ID in GECO) and its tag number, each in one line and tab separated.
+The file wordLabels.txt includes each token id (WORD_ID in GECO), the token itself and its tag number, each in one line and tab separated.